sanchitrok/OnlineRetailClustering/README.md

 Step 4: Model Building
 Step 5: Final Analysis

-Analyzed the online retail compnay's data from Dec 2010 to Dec 2011 consisting of about 0.5 M records and handled missing values
+Analyzed the online retail company's data from Dec 2010 to Dec 2011 consisting of about 0.5 M records and handled missing values

 Performed Feature Engineering by creating new relevant features for doing customer analysis based on factors like no of days since last purchase, no of transactions, and revenue contributed